libreim/blog/_drafts/2015-8-9-segment-tree.md

     # Given the value of an array element,
     # build the information for this leaf.
     def assignLeaf(self, value):
-        # Insert the code to build the leaf information
+        pass # Insert the code to build the leaf information

     # Merge the information of left and right
     # children to form the parent node information.
     def merge(self, left, right):
-        # Insert the merge code
+        pass # Insert the merge code

     # Return the information contained in this node.
     def getInfo(self):